 - Expand eligibility for, and access to, fines write-offs and reductions, including for unemployed non-permanent residents and people experiencing financial abuse.

-- Establish a better infringement fines write-off process for victim-survivors of domestic and family abuse based on Fines Victoria’s Family Violence Scheme.
-This scheme allows people to have their infringement fines withdrawn if family violence contributed to the offence, or it is not safe for them to name the responsible person.
+- Establish a better fines write-off process for victim-survivors of domestic and family abuse based on Fines Victoria’s Family Violence Scheme.
+This scheme allows people to have their fines withdrawn if family violence contributed to the offence, or it is not safe for them to name the responsible person.

 - Improve access to fine reductions and write- offs for people experiencing financial hardship who have been issued a Victims Restitution Order.